SgtSilvio/android-retrofix/README.md

 minSdkVersion.
 You can build and run your app without any problems.
 If you want to get rid of the warning, just add `@SuppressLint("NewApi")` to the method or class where you use the API.

+# Requirements

+- Gradle 7.0 or higher
+- Android Gradle Plugin 7.0 or higher